Skip to content

 Today is White Ribbon Day.
 It is an important symbolic event reminding us all to be aware of violence against women.

 Domestic violence and family abuse are a scourge on all human societies.
-Events such as White Ribbon Day play an significant role in breaking down the shame and stigma which makes it so hard for individuals to seek help.
+Events such as White Ribbon Day play an significant role in breaking down the shame and stigma which make it so hard for individuals to seek help.
 I wholeheartedly support this aim.
-What I do not support, however, are dodgy statistics and false claims which belittle this good cause.
+What I do not support, however, are dodgy statistics and false claims, which belittle this good cause.
 On Monday, 25th November, 2014, SkyNews Australia published the following tweet:

 This is a sensational claim that is easily fact-checked.
 Research institutions such as the Australian Institute of Health and Wellbeing (AIHW), the Australian Bureau of Statistics (ABS) and the Australian Institute of Criminology (AIC) keep records of causes of death, and rates of victimisation for people in this age group every year.